 George Cooper.
 He's amazing with knives, incredibly intelligent, and the King of Thieves by the age of seventeen.

 Alanna's duel against Dain of Melor.
 She's only a squire at the time and beats the snot out of him after her breaks the rules and tries to kill her.
-All with her less domainant hand.
-Which is related to another Crowning Moment Of Awesome, namely learning to sword fight with her left hand and a too heavy sword after her right arm is broken.
+All with her less dominant hand.
+Which is related to another Moment of Awesome, namely learning to sword fight with her left hand and a too heavy sword after her right arm is broken.

 Also, her final showdown with Ozorne in "Realms of the Gods", where she spends the entire fight dodging every piece of magic the Stormwing throws at her by constantly shape shifting, and when she has no magic left, stabbing him in the chest with her badger claw.

 On a related note, Numair turning a man into a tree.
 And just to be safe, making a tree (some tree, somewhere) into a person so the universe it balanced.

 The attack on the hydra monster in The Realms of the Gods, including the Badger chewing through a skull to the brain, and a flock of starlings mobbing it.

 Daine is instinctively reluctant to accept the kraken's offer to help defend Pirates' Swoop.
 We immediately see it justified: it reaches them from deep beneath the waters of the Copper Isles three days away by ship within hours if not minutes, then completely tears apart the attacking ships that even an adolescent dragon couldn't take on.